tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 ## Configuration

-The great thing about Yomichan is that it is customizable.
+The great thing about Rikaitan is that it is customizable.
 To access the settings page, click the
 ![yomichan-settings](https://raw.githubusercontent.com/Ajatt-Tools/rikaitan/main/ext/images/rikaitan-icon.svg)
 button in the browser toolbar and choose "Settings".